-Marcus Oakley was featured in "It's Nice That", a creative platform that reach 2,000,000 people a month.
+Marcus Oakley was featured in "It's Nice That", a creative platform that reaches 2,000,000 people a month.
 This article features Marcus's black & white illustrations of the environments and places, both urban and rural, in London and Scotland that he has experienced in his life.

 Awazu Yasunari for the Mandarin Oriental, Tokyo

 Awazu Yasunari did the illustrations for the Mandarin Oriental Hotel wedding party and banquet halls .
 Located in Nihonbashi, this is a high-end hotel with rooms that go for $700-800/night.

 Jeffrey Fulvimari event exhibition: "Love Call"